SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_Generic_Resource_Manager.md

 # Skyline Generic Resource Manager

-This is a generic driver with four tables that can be used to create four types of resources in the DataMiner Service & Resource Management Solution.
+This is a generic connector with four tables that can be used to create four types of resources in the DataMiner Service & Resource Management Solution.

 ## About